Move Empower Concierge Physical Therapy Austin TX

 • Taping

 If you don’t have a FlexBar, no problem.
-Simply use a small dumbbell with a weight that you can do ~15 repetitions with.
+Simply use a small dumbbell with a weight that you can carry for around ~15 repetitions, placing the emphasis on the eccentric (lengthening) part of the exercise.
+Just remember to ensure your arms are well-braced and remember the importance of flexibility in these exercises.

 See the video below for more details on these exercises.